Skip to content

 participant RB as Site B RADIUS

-participant KB as Site B Keycloak
+participant IDB as Site B IDP

 D->>AP: 802.1X EAP-Start